NamBui43/NamBui43/README.md

   - Performed exploratory data analysis on the dataset.

 - [**Finland COVID-19 Vaccine Distribution Analysis**](https://github.com/NamBui43/Finland-Vaccine-Distribution-Analysis)
-  - Implemented a database system to manage the production and distribution of Covid-19 vaccine.
+  - Implemented a database system to manage the production and distribution of COVID-19 vaccines.
-  - Analyzed the Covid-19 vaccine distribution within the Finnish healthcare system using 10 complexed SQL queries
+  - Analyzed the Covid-19 vaccine distribution within the Finnish healthcare system using 10 complex SQL queries

 - [**McDonald's Customer Reviews Sentiment Analysis**](https://github.com/NamBui43/McDonald-Customer-Reviews-Sentiment-Analysis-using-RoBERTa/tree/main)
   - Performed sentiment analysis on customer reviews of McDonald's restaurants in America using RoBERTa pretrained model.
-  - Formulated and compared the perfomances of 2 machine learning models in classifying the sentiments of McDonald's customer reviews.
+  - Formulated and compared the performances of 2 machine learning models in classifying the sentiments of McDonald's customer reviews.

 - [**Forecasting Profits of Online Sports Bettors**](https://github.com/NamBui43/Predicting-Profits-Of-Online-Sport-Bettors-)
   - Formulated and compared the performances of 2 machine learning models in forecasting the profits of online sport bettors at bwin.com.